 Surety shall indemnify Obligee for reasonable attorney’s fees Obligee incurs to recover any sums found to be due and owing to Obligee under this Bond, which indemnification obligation shall not be subject to the Bond Amount.

-Any suit or action under this Bond shall be brought in the courts of the , the jurisdiction of which Principal and Surety irrevocably submit themselves.
-This Bond shall be construed according to the laws of the not including its choice of law rules.
+Any suit or action under this Bond shall be brought in the courts of the State of New York, the jurisdiction of which Principal and Surety irrevocably submit themselves.
+This Bond shall be construed according to the laws of the State of New York not including its choice of law rules.

 [SIGNATURE PAGE FOLLOWS]